 The use of our product candidates in clinical trials and for commercial applications, if any, may expose us to liability claims in the event that such product candidates cause injury or death or result in other adverse effects.
 These claims could be made by health care institutions, contract laboratories, and subjects participating in our clinical studies, patients or others using our product candidates.
 In addition to liability claims, certain serious adverse events could require interruption, delay and/or discontinuation of a clinical trial and potentially prevent further development of the product candidate.
-We carry clinical trial insurance with a policy limit of \$5.0 million, but the coverage may not be sufficient to protect us from legal expenses and liabilities we might incur.
+We carry clinical trial insurance but the coverage may not be sufficient to protect us from legal expenses and liabilities we might incur.
 Litigation is very expensive, even if we are successful.
 In addition, our existing coverage may not be adequate if we further develop products, and future coverage may not be available in sufficient amounts or at reasonable cost.
+In addition, we might reduce the amount of this coverage due to our limited financial resources.
 Adverse liability claims may also harm our ability to obtain or maintain regulatory approvals.